 Siberian Cat Personality.
 The King of the Forest

 Siberian cat’s personality definitely reflects this cat’s motherland.
-You can recognise the traits of the “King of the forest” in Siberian cats: both in their physical appearance (large body, strong, muscular paws, bushy tail and thick, long coat protecting them from the weather), and in their unique temperament characterised by this cat’s calm demeanor, intelligence and devotion to the owner.
+You can see it in their physical appearance (large body, strong, muscular paws, bushy tail and thick, long coat protecting them from the weather).
+They also have a unique temperament characterised by calm demeanour, intelligence and devotion to the owner.
 It’s hard to find a cat with a more affectionate personality than a Siberian cat.

 Siberian Cat Personality: Siberians are great companions

 At a first glance, the Siberian cat may seem quite strong-willed and almost a little “snobbish”.
 Their royal looks and calm, reserved demeanor might give you that impression.
 But that’s far from the truth.
 Don’t let the looks deceive you.

 While Siberian cats are fairly independent and definitely strong-willed, they are also incredibly friendly and affectionate.
 These cats love spending time with their people.
 It is not an aloof or solitary breed.

 Siberian cats are great companion cats: loyal, highly intelligent and well-attuned to their surroundings, and particularly their owner’s mood.
 You won’t find a cat breed that’s more willing to share their life with humans than a Siberian cat.

 Siberians will happily participate in everything you do on a daily basis.
 They will always be interested in you.
 If you get a Siberian cat, you will never feel lonely again.

 A Siberian will meet you at the door when you come from work, will be eager to share your bed if allowed and will help you around the kitchen, especially if it earns them a treat.
 However, they are delicate enough to also happily leave you alone if they feel like that’s what you prefer at the moment.
 Those are all great traits of Siberian cat character that you will find very pleasant to live with.